 Some people are born with an extra band of tissue underneath their skin around the thoracic outlet area, called a fibrous band.
-This can act a bit like an extra rib and cause compression of the thoracic outlet in some people.
-Extra (anomalous) muscles around the thoracic outlet that you may be born with can also cause narrowing and compression.
+This can act a bit like an extra rib and cause thoracic outlet syndrome in some people.
+Extra (anomalous) muscles around the thoracic outlet that you may be born with can also cause thoracic outlet syndrome.
 Also, some people are born with an enlarged or elongated part of a vertebra in their neck which can cause compression in their thoracic outlet.

 A recent accident

 It is quite common for people with thoracic outlet syndrome to have a history of some kind of recent trauma to their neck - for example, whiplash following a car accident.
 Trauma during an accident can cause structures in your neck and chest wall to move slightly and narrow the thoracic outlet.
-If you break (fracture) your collarbone (clavicle), broken bone fragments or bleeding due to the fracture can also cause narrowing of the thoracic outlet.
+If you break (fracture) your collarbone (clavicle), broken bone fragments or bleeding due to the fracture can also cause thoracic outlet syndrome.

 Thoracic outlet syndrome can be more common in someone who has a job that involves very repetitive movements or a lot of overhead work.
 These movements can lead to 'wear and tear' of the nerves of their brachial plexus.
 Also, people who play a lot of sport, particularly sports that involve lots of arm movement are also more likely to develop thoracic outlet syndrome - for example, swimmers, javelin throwers and shot putters.